mikeonak/bank_deposits/README.md

 * depo_client_score_ebs.py

-    As the model is also availablea on AWS beanstalk you can test it using depo_client_score_ebs.py
+    As the model is also availablea on AWS beanstalk you can test it using depo_client_score_ebs.py.
+    I deployed model according to below listed code:

+       eb init -p docker -r eu-central-1 mterm_project Deploy model it locally (for testeng):

        eb local run --port 9696

+    Deploy in AWS Elasticbeanstalk:

        eb create mterm-project-env
-eb init -p docker -r eu-central-1 mterm_project